Updated June 9, 2023

-Consider a task which has activities that are interrelated to one another or are interdependent on one another.
-The output of one activity could an input to another and hence unless the first activity finishes, the other activity cannot start.
+Consider a task with activities that are not related to one another or interdependent on one another.
+The output of one activity could be an input to another.
+Hence, the other activity cannot start unless the first activity finishes.

 There could thus be a conflict between the two.
-This is an example of structural (external) factor leading to conflict.
-The skills and abilities of a person do not match with the skill sets that are required for the job and hence there could be a Structural (internal) conflict that may arise at the work place.
+This is an example of a structural (external) factor leading to conflict.
+A person’s skills and abilities do not match the skill sets required for the job, and hence there could be a Structural (internal) conflict that may arise at the workplace.

 A particular task may have jurisdictional ambiguities.
 There may be an occasion where there are no geographical boundaries.
-Most of the organizations, in fact do not have well defined roles for several or most of the positions, as a result much of the work done by an individual overlaps with the other.
+Most organizations, in fact, do not have well-defined roles for several or most of the positions; as a result, much of the work done by an individual overlaps with the other.

 There is no proper job description that is defined for various roles.
-As a result, two persons or more spend time and energy in doing an activity but with a lot of overlap, resulting into poor utilization of manpower from an organizational standpoint.
-This can well be avoided if the roles for all the positions are well carved out.
+As a result, two persons or more spend time and energy doing an activity but with a lot of overlap, resulting in poor utilization of manpower from an organizational standpoint.
+This can be avoided if all the positions’ roles are well carved out.

-It will also bring to light a lot of clarity in terms of the gaps in the processes which can then be plugged accordingly.
-The role ambiguities are very commonly seen within the department or more within the same function itself.
+It will also bring to light a lot of clarity in terms of the gaps in the processes, which can then be plugged in accordingly.
+Role ambiguities are common within the department or the same function.

-It is upto the concerned departmental/functional manager to ensure that the roles of the employees are properly defined or for that matter it is important for a team manager to ensure that the roles are properly defined, lest, there occurs an overlap rendering the team less productive.
-The one that we discussed above can be considered as role conflict.
+It is up to the concerned departmental/functional manager to ensure that the roles of the employees are properly defined.
+For that matter, it is important for a team manager to ensure that the roles are properly defined, lest there occurs an overlap rendering the roles team less productive.
+The one that we discussed above can be considered a role conflict.

-Internal factors leading to conflicts at workplace can be plenty.
+Internal factors leading to conflicts in the workplace can be plenty.

-- The same goal is perceived differently by two different individuals or for that matter, two different groups resulting into a conflict.
-Therefore when we talk of the organizational goals or when we talk of the vision and mission of an organization, all the people have to be in sync with each other or better put, all of them have to properly aligned to the vision or mission, else a conflict may result.
+- The same goal is perceived differently by two different individuals or, for that matter, two different groups resulting in a conflict.
+Therefore when we talk of the organizational goals or when we talk of the vision and mission of an organization, all the people have to be in sync with each other or, better put, all of them have to be properly aligned to the vision or mission or else a conflict may result.
+This could be called a Goal conflict.
 This is an internal factor.
-This could be called a Goal conflict.

-- The people are not sure about their goals and if such a situation exists, it could be detrimental to an organization.
-Goal conflict may also be due to scope of work that an individual is expected to do.
+- The people are unsure about their goals; if such a situation exists, it could be detrimental to an organization.
+Goal conflict may also be due to the scope of work that an individual is expected to do.
 If such a conflict exists, it would not be in good taste for the success of an organization.

 Let us understand this better through an example.